-In the safeguarding and prevention of possible collapses of structures of historical interest, the collection of information relating to the quality of construction materials, environmental actions, propensity for an alteration of a single component or of the structure in its entirety caused by loss of strength over time of materials and by accidental events, becomes of fundamental importance [1]-[3].
+In the safeguarding and prevention of possible collapses of structures of historical interest, the collection of information relating to the quality of construction materials, environmental actions, the propensity for an alteration of a single component or of the structure in its entirety caused by loss of strength in the time of materials and by accidental events, becomes of fundamental importance [1-2].

-Structural Health Monitoring systems (SHM), guarantee, for different types of structures, the characterization, identification and detection of the evolution of damage [4]-[8].
-In the field of structural monitoring, SHMs systems are made up of two main parts: a data logger that allows the transmission and recording of information, and the acquisition system, which evaluate the different physical quantities [9].
-In particular, the main information provided by the SHM systems are: temperature, displacement, strain, acceleration, tensile stress and compressive strength and so on [12].
-Usually, SHM systems are placed in structures in a non-invasive way and through a reversible process by using sensors.
-The latter are placed in very precise control points of the structure to minimize unnecessary costs and information [13],[14].
-The useful information acquired by the sensors, after having undergone a check, are used in mathematical numerical models of the structures in order to determine the evolution of possible damage and safety [15].
-In recent years, structural monitoring systems have been improved by applying the Internet of Things (IoT) paradigm[16]-[19].
+Structural Health Monitoring systems (SHM), as previously mentioned, guarantee, for different types of engineering structures, and in particular for historic buildings, to characterize, identify and detect the evolution of damage and degradation in these [3].
+In the field of structural monitoring, the SHMs systems are made up of two main parts; an acquisition system that allows the transmission and recording of information, and the sensors connected to it, also via wi-fi, which evaluate the different physical quantities [4].
+In particular, the main information provided by the SHM systems are: temperature, displacement, strain, acceleration, tensile stress and compressive strength and so on [5].
+Almost all SHM systems are placed in structures in a non-invasive way and through a reversible process using sensors that are placed in very precise control points of the structure.
+It is made in order to optimize the use of fewer sensors to minimize unnecessary costs and information [6].
+The useful information acquired by the sensors, after having undergone a check, are used in mathematical numerical models of the structures in order to determine the evolution of possible damage and safety [7].
+In recent years, structural monitoring systems have been improved by applying the Internet of Thighs (IoT) paradigm.
 This is due to the fact that in the IoT paradigm, each node is capable of processing, detecting and transmitting data.
-The information, through an internet connection, is transmitted and stored in a Cloud, and processed by distributed systems made functional by a Big Data paradigm [20].
+The information, through an internet connection, is transmitted and stored in a Cloud, and processed by distributed systems made functional by a Big Data paradigm [8]